Fan Tutorial 2 - Design System - Part 1

 Change the Mass and the Power Consumption Value

-If you wish to see more information and attributes for your Valis, you can expand the Vali by clicking on the arrow on the left-hand side.
-You can also edit its formula here.
-But for now, let's change the values within the list view
+If you wish to see more information and attributes for your Valis, you can simply click on the Vali name.
+This opens up the “details” page of the Vali, where you can also edit its formula.
+But for now, let's just change the values within the list view

 0g